kiviktnm/decman/README.md

 # Decman

 > 🎉 Support for Flatpaks was just added! 🎉
 > By default flatpak management this feature is disabled.
 Take a look at the example to learn how to use flatpaks.
+You can install to the user as well as the system installation.

 > 🎉 Decman now has a AUR package! 🎉
 >